JacobWarner/codeu_project_2017/README.md

-       You can specify any integer value for `<team_id>`, and a value expressed in hexadecimal format (using numbers `0-9` and letters in the range `A-F`) for `<team_secret>` when you launch the server in your local setup since it will not connect to the Relay server.
+       You can specify any integer value for `<team_id>`, and a value expressed in hexadecimal format (using numbers `0-9` and letters in the range `A-F`) for `<team_secret>` when you launch the server in your local setup since it will not connect to the Relay server (we do not support the Relay server).
      + `<port>`: the TCP port that your Server will listen on for connections from the Client.
 You can use any value between 1024 and 65535, as long as there is no other service currently listening on that port in your